aws-samples/sample-aws-iot-core-learning-path-basics/docs/en/EXAMPLES.md

 ❌ Error: AccessDeniedException - User is not authorized to perform: iot:CreateThing

 💡 Solution:
 Your AWS credentials need IoT permissions.
-Add this policy to your IAM user:
+Add this policy to your AWS IAM user:
 {
   "Version": "2012-10-17",
   "Statement": [{